Our Struggles

 Addictions

-Addictions can occur when**behaviors or substances like alcohol, drugs, or even overeating, shopping, social media, tv, sport, porn or gambling become our way of escape or self expression..
+Addictions happen when behaviors or things like alcohol, drugs, overeating, shopping, social media, TV, sports, porn, or gambling become the way we try to escape or express ourselves.

 Your Toolbox